The Ultimate Guide to Managing Electrolyte Balance on the Carnivore Diet

 The Carnivore Diet includes various animal-derived foods that naturally contain sodium.
 Meats like beef, pork, chicken, and fish provide a significant source of dietary sodium.
 Additionally, cured meats, such as bacon and sausages, are often high in sodium content.
 Be mindful of the sodium content in the animal products you consume to maintain an appropriate balance.

-See also Top Strategies for Controlling Hunger and Cravings on the Carnivore Diet
+See also The Top Supplements for Enhancing the Carnivore Diet

 Determining appropriate sodium intake